krehwell/ts-socket/learn.md

 We identified it manually by keeping the `username` (example) in a bucket.
 Then whenever someone leaves or disconnected, we just filter the array to exclude him

+## User is typing indicator

+Trigger by `socket.emit("typing")` on client and server broadcast it.
+The rest is handled manually by listening the the event on client (`socket.on("typing", msg => {})`), put timeout to clear the message or even to debounce so that we don't always emit the `typing` event